MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-selling-assembling-and-shipping-kits.md

     >
     >  The following availability issue exists for the sales order line for Kit A:
     >
     >  -   The ten units of Kit A are not available.
-This indicates to the planning system that the quantity must be assembled to stock.
+This indicates to the planning system that the quantity must be assembled to inventory.

     Next, customise the sales order.